Functors to Monads: A Story of Shapes

 fmap

-preserves length - For optionals (
+preserves length and relative orderings. - For optionals (

 Maybe